 No to the expensive watch you think it would be a perfect gift for your partner.

 Sorry to break the news for you: but you, my friend, CAN NOT AFFORD these things.
 If you could you wouldn’t be paying it with borrowed money.

-If you are genuinely committed to paying off your credit card debt, this step should be a wake-up call for your spending habits, and you should learn new ones.
+If you are genuinely committed to paying off your credit card debt, this step should be a wake-up call for your spending habits.
 Your life needs adjustment.
-Again, I am not saying you should hide in your home and never spend a dime on anything fun, but you should spend less than you make and use some of that saved cash towards credit card payments.
+Again, I am not saying you should hide in your home and never spend a dime on anything fun.
+What I AM SAYING is you should spend less than you make and use some of that saved cash towards credit card payments.
 You can set aside some portion of that extra money for leisure activities but only after allocating a big chunk for credit card payments.